ShozabAbidi10/RT2assignment1/README.md

 ## Part 2: Running Mobile Robot Simulation in Gazeboo using ROS1/ROS2 Brigde

 From users prespective part 2 of this project is very similar to part 1.
-One of the two differences is that half of this part is build in ROS1 and the other half is build in ROS2.
+One of the two differences are mainly architecture based.
+First main difference is that half of this part is build in ROS1 and the other half is build in ROS2.
 So we are using ROS1/ROS2 brigde to make these two sub-parts communicate with each other.
-The second difference is that in this part we are using a simple server to request randomly generated goal coordinates to 'go_to_point' node instead of using action server like in part 1.
-Therefore unlike in part 1 robot do not immediately stop when we request to canncel the goal.
+The second difference is that in this part we are using a simple server to provide randomly generated goal coordinates to 'go_to_point' node instead of using action server like in part 1.
+Therefore unlike in part 1 robot will not immediately stop when we request to canncel the goal but after finishing the current goal.

-In ROS2 sub-part we have developed 'state_machine' and 'position_service' node as components, and by using the bridge, they are interface with the ROS1 nodes ('user_interface.py' and 'go_to_point.py') and also with the simulation in Gazebo.
+In ROS2 sub-part we have developed 'state_machine' and 'position_service' node as components, and by using the bridge, they are interface with the ROS1 nodes which is 'user_interface.py' and 'go_to_point.py' and also with the simulation in Gazebo.

 In order to run this part please make sure you are in /root folder where you have already downloaded **rt2_assignment_1b.sh** bash file.
 Open the terminal and run the following command.